d33bs/set-website/_posts/2023-XX-XX-Continuous-Quality-Assurance-with-R.md

 > Each week we seek to provide a software tip of the week geared towards helping you achieve your software goals.
 If you have any software questions or suggestions for an upcoming tip of the week, please don’t hesitate to reach out to #software-engineering on Slack or email DBMISoftwareEngineering at olucdenver.onmicrosoft.com

+This article covers using the software technique of linting on R code in order to improve code quality, development velocity, and collaboration.

 __TLDR (too long, didn't read);__
+Use software linting ([static analysis](https://en.wikipedia.org/wiki/Static_program_analysis)) practices on your R code with existing packages [`lintr`](https://github.com/r-lib/lintr) and [`styler`](https://github.com/r-lib/styler) (among others).
+These linters may be applied using [pre-commit](https://pre-commit.com) in your local development environment or as continuous checks using for example [Github Actions](https://docs.github.com/en/actions).

 ## Treating R as Software